-Subsequent to the end of the financial year ended 31 December 2020 and up to the date of this annual report, save as disclosed as headed "Events After the Balance Sheet Date", there is no other significant or important event that affects the business of the Group.
+Subsequent to the end of the financial year ended 31 December 2021 and up to the date of this annual report, there is no significant or important event that affects the business of the Group.

 AUDITOR

 Following the resignation of World Link CPA Limited ("World Link") as auditors of the Company on 23 December 2019, McMillan Woods (Hong Kong) CPA Limited was appointed as the auditors of the Company by the board of directors of the Company with effect from 23 December 2019 to fill in the vacancy following the resignation of World Link.
 The board of directors of the Company had confirmed that there were no other matters or circumstances in respect of such change of auditors that need to be brought to the attention of the Shareholders.